-Having two passports and nationalities opens up the world of travel to the estimated 1% of the globe’s population [PDF] that has some form of dual citizenship.
-I should know because I’m included in that group of 60 million people; as many of you know, I carry both a Turkish and U.S. passport.
+Having two passports and nationalities opens up the world of travel to the estimated 1% of the globe’s population [PDF] – over 60 million people – that have some form of dual citizenship.
 That combination means dealing with fewer visas for countries around the world but can also leave you with complications if you’re not careful.

 For those of you who are also dual citizens, these general guidelines can make sure neither of your nationalities causes problems for you as you hop over one international boundary after another.

 Always Use The Same Passport Entering And Exiting A Country

 This one seems straightforward but if you’re on a longer journey and visiting several countries with differing entry requirements for your particular nationalities, it can feel intuitive to to enter with one passport and exit with the other.
 I’ve made this mistake once or twice (most recently when flying out of Georgia to Ukraine) and had to charm my way out of buying an impromptu flight to Istanbul.

 The reason is because countries want to keep track of foreigners entering their borders; using two passports not only makes that more difficult, but also changes the legal framework you fall under.

 In general, even if the next country you are visiting would require a visa from you with passport #2, use the same passport to enter and exit a nation.
 The passport control officer in the country you’re leaving doesn’t care about where you’re going – only about you when you’re in their borders.

 Airlines And Governments Are Different; Flash The Right Passport